 If you are living with diabetes, one of the best things you can do is to keep your blood sugar levels under control.
-However, if not properly managed, diabetes can result in severe complications such as poor blood flow and nerve damage.
-Which can ultimately lead to diabetic ulcers in the feet which can worsen over time.
-Especially, if you already have nerve damage, good blood-sugar control and proper foot care can help prevent further damage.
+However, if not properly managed, diabetes can result in severe complications, such as poor blood flow and nerve damage.
+And this can ultimately lead to diabetic ulcers in the feet, which can worsen over time.
+If you already have nerve damage, blood-sugar control, and proper foot care can help prevent further damage.

 A diabetic foot ulcer is an open wound that occurs in more than fifteen percent of diabetic patients.
-It is typically located at the bottom of the foot close to the big toes.
-In fact, in extreme cases, diabetic foot ulcers can result in the amputation.
-This is due to the destruction of the foot tissues and bone which may require removal through surgery.
+Diabetic wounds are usually on the bottom of the foot closest to the big toes.
+In fact, in extreme cases, diabetic foot ulcers can result in amputation due to the destruction of the foot tissues and bone.
+And may require removal through surgery.

 There are a few significant factors that can increase the chances of extremity amputation being necessary for diabetic patients.
 These include:

 - High blood pressure and high sugar levels

 Fortunately, diabetic foot ulcers are manageable and preventable with the right foot care routine.
 These preventative measures have led to the reduction of lower limb amputation in the last two decades.
 Some of the best wound care methods to manage foot ulcers include eating a healthy diet, frequent exercise, and monitoring blood sugar.
 Above all, remember to take your medication as instructed by your physician.
 Below are a few tips to take care of your feet properly.